Zami: A New Spelling of My Name

 Zami: A New Spelling of My Name is a 1982 biomythography by American poet Audre Lorde.
 It started a new genre that the author calls biomythography, which combines history, biography, and myth.
-In the text, Lorde writes that "Zami" is "a Carriacou name for women who work together as friends and lovers", noting that Carriacou is the Caribbean island from which her mother immigrated.
+In the text, Lorde writes that "Zami" is "a Carriacou name for women who work together as friends and lovers", noting that Carriacou is the Caribbean island from which her mother emigrated.
 The name proves fitting: Lorde begins Zami writing that she owes her power and strength to the women in her life, and much of the book is devoted to detailed portraits of other women.